haohanchen/TextMining_NUS_2024/README.md

-# TextMining_NUS_2024
+# Guest lecture on text mining at NUS in 2024

-Guest lecture on text mining in NUS
+For students: Please download the repo and open the `.rproj` file to replicate the analysis.
+To view outputs, please open files in the `/note` subdirectory.